leonardgeissler/fainder-demo/README.md

 ## Getting Started

-### Data Preparation

-TODO: describe how to prepare the dataset profiles and index files

 ### Environment Configuration

 The demo uses environment variables to configure its components.
 You can export these variables